Our Sustainability Skills symbols are a visual tool designed

 perla

-Soft, vegetable-tanned, aniline-dyed calf leather with suede surface and markings that give the material an antique, “used” look.
-Gets softer with wear and may stretch substantially.
+Vegetable-tanned, aniline-dyed soft calf leather sourced from an Italian (Tuscany) supplier.
+Features a suede surface and natural markings that give the material a vintage look.
+It gets softer with use and may stretch substantially.

 black